Site Description

 - Side channels and impounded areas provide feeding and resting areas for waterfowl and herons and are important rearing areas for juvenile fish.

 - Islands provide important nesting habitat for a variety of bird species, as well as habitat for a variety of mammals.
+Typical resident fish are likely present in most streams.

 Fish and Shellfish: